-Clear, sticky discharge is not unusual.
-It can result from many situations, including ovulation, sexual arousal, exercise, dietary factors, and pregnancy.
+Clear, sticky discharge is typical.
+It can have various causes, including ovulation, sexual arousal, and pregnancy, among others.

 A person may also notice more clear discharge when they are aroused or during exercise.